estifie/cf-email-decode/README.md

-# cf-email-decoder
+# cf-email-decode

 ## Description

 Email addresses on some websites are obfuscated by Cloudflare's Email Address Obfuscation Technique to prevent bots from scraping them while keeping them visible to humans.
-Any text that has been obfuscated using this method may be deobfuscated and returned to a human-readable format with the use of the `cf-email-decoder` module.
+Any text that has been obfuscated using this method may be deobfuscated and returned to a human-readable format with the use of the `cf-email-decode` module.

 The encoded text is contained in HTML elements tagged with Cloudflare's email obfuscation attributes.
 Examples of encoded texts are shown below.